 These stores had one other feature that would prove controversial:

 They were open seven days a week.
+That means Sundays.
 That was simply not done sixty years ago.
 Being able to shop seven days a week may have pleased consumers, but some church groups shouted “Unholy!” and some merchants shouted “Unfair!”

 Among the items that could not be sold on consecutive Saturdays and Sundays were clothing, clothing accessories, wearing apparel, footwear, headwear, kitchen utensils, china, home appliances, stoves, refrigerators, air-conditioners, electric fans, radios, television sets, washing machines, driers, jewelry, precious or semiprecious stones, silverware, watches, clocks, luggage, motor vehicles, musical instruments, and toys (excluding items customarily sold as novelties and souvenirs).

-The blue law in effect was a Sunday closing law.
+The blue law was, in effect, a Sunday closing law.
 Why would merchants bother to open on a day when they could not sell most of their merchandise?

 In 1967 the state made the blue law even more restrictive: Customers could no longer sign a form claiming an emergency in order buy the forty-two forbidden fruits.
 The Clark’s company found a way to skirt the law and keep its stores open on Sunday: At one minute past midnight each Sunday morning the Clark’s company sold its stock and leased its buildings to Sundaco, a new corporation formed to test the blue law.
 On Monday mornings Sundaco sold the stock back to Clark’s.